vlazed/ignorez-controller/README.md

 ## Use Cases

 - Render materials in front of other materials if the player is facing the ragdoll's head directly
-  - This is used to mimic rendering eyebrows and eyelashes in front of hair for anime characters.
+  - This could be used to mimic rendering eyebrows and eyelashes in front of hair for anime characters.
 - Have a use case?
 Feel free to suggest it [here](https://github.com/vlazed/ignorez-controller/discussions/1)

 ## Disclaimer